 The Airman's Coin: 8 Interesting Facts About the Air Force Challenge Coin

 Military challenge coins are an object of honor and tradition.
-To receive a challenge coin is a recognition for the merit of something you've done.
+To receive an airman challenge coin is aย recognition for the merit of something you've done.

 1. From Trainee to Airman